 \begin{definition} Let $\beta\in\cB_n^+$ be a positive braid word.
 By definition, the {\it brick variety} $\brick(\beta)$ associated to $\beta$ is

 where $\delta(\beta)\in S_n$ denotes the Demazure product of $\beta$.
 The associated {\it open brick variety} is defined as

 $\Box$ \end{definition}

-As a reminder, the Demazure product $\delta(\beta)\in S_n$ is the (unique) maximal permutation with respect to the Bruhat order such that $\beta$ contains its positive braid lift.
-It is important to note that the brick manifold $\brick(\beta)$, unlike the braid variety $X(\beta)$, significantly depends on the braid {\em word} $\beta\in\cB$, and not only on the braid $[\beta]\in\Br$.
+Here the Demazure product $\delta(\beta)\in S_n$ is the (unique) maximal permutation with respect to the Bruhat order such that $\beta$ contains its positive braid lift.
+The brick manifold $\brick(\beta)$, unlike the braid variety $X(\beta)$, significantly depends on the braid word $\beta\in\cB$, and not only on the braid $[\beta]\in\Br$.